dboston528/js-algo/twoSum/explanation.md

 Assume that each input would have exactly one solution, and may not use the same element twice. (leetcode)

 One way to solve, is to write a nested for loop.
 This is the least optimal, but normally the first thing that comes to mind.
-Basically to my understanding we want to looping through the the array.
-Store each element in a variable of some sort.
-While we are looping we want loop through the
+Basically to my understanding we want to iterate through the the array and while itera.
+While iterating  and in each cycle, store each element in a variable of some sort.
+While we are looping we want loop through th

 ```javascript
 function twoNumberSum(array, targetSum) {